I’ve always wanted the process of personal shopper explained, but never had a good reason to go and find out more.

 When the new Debenhams opened in Watford and I was invited down, I finally found out all there is to know.

 I went with the intention of simply updating my wardrobe with a few key pieces that were on trend.
-As I have gotten older and my body has changed, I find it much harder to know what suits me than I once did.
-Where I once reached for skin tight jeans and dresses, I am now stuck in a rut of hiding below flowing skirts and baggy jumpers.
+As I have aged and my body has changed, I find it much harder to know what suits me than I once did.
+Where I used to reach for skin tight jeans and dresses, I am now stuck in a rut of hiding below flowing skirts and baggy jumpers.
 Not because I am scared to show my body, but because I struggle to figure out what suits it.

 All I had to do was tell her my size and she was off, leaving me to enjoy a glass of Prosecco while she scoured the shop floor on my behalf.